pnnl/tesp/examples/sgip1/README.md

 # SGIP1 Examples

-Copyright (c) 2017-18, Battelle Memorial Institute

 These example files are based on the *IEEE Transactions on Power Systems* paper by Qiuhua Huang et. al., "Simulation-Based Valuation of Transactive Energy Systems", in publication.

 To run a case:

-1. python prepare_cases.py
+1. python3 prepare_cases.py # use just python on Windows
-1. ./runSGIP1a.sh (Mac/Linux) or runSGIP1a (Windows)
+2. ./runSGIP1a.sh (Mac/Linux) or runSGIP1a (Windows)
-1. python plots.py SGIP1a
+3. python3 plots.py SGIP1a  # use pythonw on Mac or just python on Windows

 These steps are repeatable for SGIP1b, SGIP1c, SGIP1d, SGIP1e, and SGIP1ex.
 After running all six cases, the compare*.py scripts may be used to plot